walshbr/introduction-to-text-analysis/classifiers/classifying-texts.md

 "Supervised classification is all well and good, but how does this relate to text analysis?
 I'm going to go back to googling for animal photos."

 Stop right there!
-We've got one ready to go for you:
+We've got one for you:

 ![non-diegetic owl photo](/assets/classifiers/owl.jpg)